textlab/glossa/README.md

 (or see [the RVM documentation](https://rvm.io/workflow/rvmrc/) about how to create an *.rvmrc* file in your application directory that will automatically switch to this version when you enter the directory).

+### Install the IMS Open Corpus Workbench (CWB)
+Some packages are required to compile CWB.
+In Debian-based distributions you may need to run:

+    apt-get install flex libglib2.0-dev

+Follow the installation instructions of [The IMS Open Corpus Workbench (CWB)](http://cwb.sourceforge.net/download.php#svn).
+Check out the latest version from SVN, as described at the bottom of the page, to get support for UTF-8-encoded corpora.

 ### Create your RGlossa application